 At the swim start, please look for the signs for average 100 yard swim paces and seed yourself according to your swimming ability.

 From here we will be conducting a rolling start.
 What does this mean?
 We will funnel athletes through a chute, approximately 10 feet wide, into the water.
 Once you cross the timing mat, your race time starts.
 Why the rolling start?
 If everyone seeds themselves correctly, it’s safer, reduces congestion, and athletes can start together with friends and family members regardless of age/gender.

-All distances begin the swim by entering and finishing on the southwest lake.
+All distances begin the swim by entering and finishing on the north lake on the east side, closest to transition.
 Thank you Still Water Estates for letting us play in your lake for the morning!